joerogers12/LavaGrow/Documentation/Functionalities.md

 	- User Assignment
 	- Custom workday flow
 	- Able to check off tasks
+	- Maybe this could be an API to a preexisting task manager app

 - Field Mapping
+	- Maybe this could be use an API to Google Maps or something

 - Harvest Records
 	- Able to change crops input